Peter Staats

-He is the author of over four hundred articles, abstracts and book chapters regarding pain management and neuromodulation.
-He has written or co-edited 11 books on the science and clinical practice of interventional pain medicine.
+He is the author of over five hundred articles, abstracts and book chapters regarding pain management and neuromodulation.
+He has written or co-edited 14 books on the science and clinical practice of interventional pain medicine.
 He has written a broad theory of pain with Arthur Staats and Hamid Hekmat that unifies the biology with the psychologic aspects of pain.

 Early life and education

 Staats is the son of Arthur W. Staats and Carolyn K Staats.
 Staats' father was a behavioral psychologist who invented Time Out for early child development and was known for developing a field of psychology termed Psychological Behaviorism.
 He attended Punahou School in Hawaii from first grade to 12th grade.

 Staats attended the University of California at Santa Barbara and studied Physiologic psychology (neuroscience) and biological sciences.